Biblical Theology

 Listen to this article

-Context: Joshua 2 is part of the larger narrative of the Israelites preparing to enter the Promised Land.
-Joshua sent two spies to Jericho, and they entered the house of Rahab, a prostitute.
-Rahab hid the spies from the king’s men and helped them escape by letting them down from her window with a rope.
-The verse in question describes the spies’ journey to safety after leaving Rahab’s house.
+Joshua 2 sits within the larger narrative of Israel’s preparation to enter the Promised Land.
+Joshua sent two spies to Jericho; they entered the house of Rahab, a prostitute, who concealed them from the king’s men and lowered them down the city wall with a rope.
+The verse under study records the spies’ journey to safety after leaving Rahab’s house, emphasizing that they traveled to a mountain, remained there for three days, and escaped the pursuers who searched the whole way but could not find them.

 Share this: